Skip to content

 Granit is not a collection of independent utilities.
 Every design decision flows from a small set of principles: modules compose with explicit dependency declarations, data is always scoped to its tenant, events cross boundaries without coupling, and compliance is structural rather than bolted on.

-Understanding these eleven concepts gives you the mental model to use Granit effectively and extend it without surprises.
+Understanding these concepts gives you the mental model to use Granit effectively and extend it without surprises.

 graph TD